Baby & Toddler Sleep Survival Guide (What Actually Helped Us Get Through It)

 And no—I was not blessed with three magical sleepers.
 I’ve just done a ton of trial and error, found products that actually help, and stayed consistent with what works.

-If you’re deep in the trenches, I’ve been there.
+If you’re deep in the trenches right now, I’ve been there.
 This is everything that’s helped us with baby and toddler sleep—so you don’t have to keep scrolling at 3am like I did.
 (But, side note: if sleep feels like a mess right now, just know it’s temporary.
 You can get back on track.
 And some phases are just hard no matter what you do.)

 And if you want all of this in one place (plus a little more structure you can actually reference), I put it into a simple, saveable guide.
 Think of this post as the foundation to baby and toddler sleep, and this guide as the blueprint.
 Download my Baby Sleep Bible here.